cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

 ```

 !!!
 Note
-    `.spec.template.spec.containers` has to be explicitly set to `[]` when not modified, as it's a required field for a `PodSpec`.
+    Explicitly set `.spec.template.spec.containers` to `[]` when not modified, as it's a required field for a `PodSpec`.
-    If `.spec.template.spec.containers` is not set the kubernetes api-server will return the following error when trying to apply the manifest:
+    If `.spec.template.spec.containers` isn't set, the Kubernetes api-server returns the following error when trying to apply the manifest:
     `error validating "pooler.yaml": error validating data: ValidationError(Pooler.spec.template.spec): missing required field "containers"`

-Here an example setting resources and changing the used image:
+This example sets resources and changes the used image:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1